migmolrod/browser-dashboard-pwa/docs/docs/requirements/overview.md

 - **Ready:** Reviewed and approved by stakeholders, ready to be implemented.
 - **Done:** Implemented and verified (tests pass).
 - **Released:** In production.

+Since, within the same bounded context requirements, different features could potentially be at different statuses, the status of the overall bounded context requirement document will be the lowest.

+For example, if the "Dashboard management" bounded context has one feature in "draft" and another feature in "released," the status of the "Dashboard management" itself will be "draft."

 ### Priority levels